OpenRTMFP/Cumulus/README.md

 Of course "KEY" must be replaced by your Cirrus development key.

-NetStatusEvent.NET_STATUS event from NetConnection object includes a *data* property
+If *NetStatusEvent.NET_STATUS* event from *NetConnection* object has failed, it may be due to:

-If NetStatusEvent.NET_STATUS event from NetConnection object has failed, it may be due to:
+- Bad server address
 - Client has no permissions

 __notice:__ The *ipMulticastMemberUpdatesEnabled* NetGroup mode is not supporter for this moment.